 A continuous journey from curb to airside, where passengers proceed through security with minimal inconvenience, where security resources are allocated based on risk, and where airport facilities can be optimized.

-In the video below, you will hear from Tony Tyler, Director General and CEO, IATA and Angela Gittens, Director General, ACI-World, on what the program hopes to achieve and how it will evolve over the coming years.
+In the videos below you will hear from Tony Tyler, Director General and CEO, IATA and Angela Gittens, Director General, ACI-World, on what the program hopes to achieve and how it will evolve over the coming years as well as gaining a glimpse into some innovations already being implemented at airports today.

 The vision will be achieved through the introduction of risk-based security concepts, advanced screening technologies, and process innovation.
 With these elements in combination, Smart Security seeks to deliver: